keithalewis/math/uf.md

 counterparty risk.
 The CVA haircut should not be applied to holdings that no longer belong to the portfolio.

-DVA is just the CVA of the party on the other side of the trades.
+DVA is just the CVA of the entity on the other side of the trades.
 The menagerie of XVA measures are attempts to incorporate special case hedging strategies or cash flows due to taxes or regulatory capital requirements.
 They can all be replaced by explicitly